lucca-ferraz/sport-analytics-capstone/README.md

-Our results demonstrate that model performance varies by position, with running back, linebacker, and defensive line projections performing better using Random Forest, while other positions performed better using XGBoost..
+Our results demonstrate that model performance varies by position, with running back, linebacker, and defensive line projections performing better using Random Forest, while other positions performed better using XGBoost.
 While projections remain challenging due to role heterogeneity and limited sample sizes, the proposed framework offers competitive predictive accuracy relative to existing benchmarks and provides interpretable insights into the drivers of player success.